BenKuhnhaeuser/GPID/README.md

 **GeneParliamentID** by Benedikt Kuhnhäuser, Royal Botanic Gardens, Kew
 Current version: 1.0 (December 2025)

-## Purpose
+## Overview
 GeneParliamentID (GPID) is a pipeline for sample identification using hundreds or thousands of genes, such as those generated using targeted sequence capture.

 GeneParliamentID integrates species identifications inferred from individual genes to provide an overall identification that reflects the relative support for each alternative identification.
-We conceptualise this process as a “Gene Parliament” in which each gene represents one part of the genomic identity of an individual, and where the overall species identity is established through consideration of the number of genes supporting each different identification.
+We conceptualise this process as a **“Gene Parliament”** in which each gene represents one part of the genomic identity of an individual, and where the overall species identity is established through consideration of the number of genes supporting each different identification.
 This approach allows explicit assessment of congruence and discordance among multiple genes in species identification, comparable to the established concept of gene tree discordance in phylogenomics.

-The pipeline incorporates a sequence of several filters to increase the overall accuracy of identification by reducing noise introduced by low-confidence identifications, and is accompanied by a separate script for identifying the optimal filtering thresholds to facilitate implementation in any given dataset.
+The pipeline incorporates a sequence of several filtering steps to increase the accuracy of identification.
+It is accompanied by a calibration script that allows identifying the optimal filtering thresholds in any given dataset.

-## Wiki
-Our [wiki](https://github.com/BenKuhnhaeuser/GPID/wiki) contains detailed instructions on the following topics:
-- Installation
-- GeneParliamentID pipeline
-  - Pipeline parameters
-  - Input file formats
-- Building a reference database
-- Method calibration
-  - Test data
-  - Identify best-performing genes for identification
-  - Select optimal filtering thresholds
-  - Estimate confidence
-- Interpretation of the Gene Parliament
+For detailed instructions on how to use, calibrate and interpret GeneParliamentID, please visit our [wiki](https://github.com/BenKuhnhaeuser/GPID/wiki).

 ## Run GeneParliamentID pipeline
 You can run the GeneParliamentID pipeline like this:
-`Rscript gpid.r --input <file> [--performance <file>] [--thresholds <file>] [--confidence <file>] [--grouping <file>]`
+`bash gpid.sh --sample <directory> --reference <directory> --performance <file> --thresholds <file> --confidence <file> [--grouping <file>]`

 **Required arguments:**
-`-i` / `--input`: File containing results of multi-gene BLAST search for unknown sample.
-[Example].

-**Optional arguments:**
-`-p` / `--performance`: Optional calibration file containing gene performances.
-[Example].
+Test sample and reference database:
+`-s` / `--sample`: Directory containing multipe genes for a sample of unknown identity
+`-r` / `--reference`: Directory with corresponding reference databases of each gene for lineage of interest

+Calibration files to set pipeline parameters:
+`-p` / `--performance`: Gene performance (percentage of correctly identified test samples for each gene)
-`-t` / `--thresholds`: Optional calibration file containing filtering thresholds.
-If omitted, default thresholds are applied.
-[Example].
+`-t` / `--thresholds`: Filtering thresholds
-`-c` / `--confidence`:Optional calibration file providing confidence estimates depending on gene support.
-If omitted, no confidence estimate is added.
-[Example].
+`-c` / `--confidence`: Confidence estimates depending on gene support

+**Optional argument:**
-`-g` / `--grouping`: Optional file assigning species to species-groups.
-If omitted, no grouping information is implemented.
-[Example].
+`-g` / `--grouping`: User-defined groups of closely related species

 All files have specific formatting requirements.
-Please see the [wiki](https://github.com/BenKuhnhaeuser/GPID/wiki) for instructions and check the example files linked above.
+Please see the [wiki](https://github.com/BenKuhnhaeuser/GPID/wiki/Pipeline-inputs) for instructions and example files.

 ## Outputs
 The pipeline produces three outputs: